Hannah Rickards

-Hannah Rickards (born 1979) is a British artist.
-She has won the Max Mara Art Prize for Women and the Philip Leverhulme Prize in Visual and Performing Arts.
+Hannah Rickards (born 1979) is a British conceptual sound artist.
+She has won the Max Mara Art Prize for Women, the Philip Leverhulme Prize in Visual and Performing Arts and the Nigel Greenwood Art Prize.

 Life and work

-Rickards was born in London.
-She studied at Central Saint Martins and now teaches there.
+Rickards was born in 1979 in Hammersmith, London.
+She studied at Central Saint Martins, graduating in 2002.
+In 2007, she returned to teach there as a lecturer in Fine Art.